luke-anglin/hyde/_posts/cybersecurity/2022-02-28-SecurityAssessments.md

 - Asks:
   - Are policies understood and followed
   - Are the proper security controls in place
+- Purpose:
+  - Appropriate - Is the level of security control suitable for the risk it addresses?
+  - Installed correctly
+  - Addressing purpose

 Auditing benchmarks - ISO 27002, CSF, ITIL, COBIT, COSO